MGMT 115. Introduction to Global and Cross-Cultural Studies. 3 hours.

 MGMT 452.
 Organizational Behavior.
 3 hours.

 Emphasis on understanding and managing people at work.
 Analysis of individual, group and organization topics including leadership, motivation, attitudes, group dynamics, and organizational culture.
-Course Information: Prerequisite(s): Junior standing and MGMT 340.
+Course Information: Prerequisite(s): MGMT 340; or consent of the instructor.

 MGMT 453.
 Human Resource Management.
 3 hours.

 Examination of the activities involved in attracting, retaining, and motivating employees.
 Topics include planning, selection, compensation, performance appraisal, succession, and legal issues.
-Course Information: Prerequisite(s): MGMT 340 and MGMT 350 and junior standing.
+Course Information: Prerequisite(s): MGMT 340; or consent of the instructor.

 MGMT 454.
 Labor-Management Relations.
 3 hours.